Unlocking Your Financial Future with Net Worth F.L.E.X.

 Introducing Net Worth F.L.E.X.

 After years in financial services and over a decade in education, I developed a framework built around one scorecard and a repeatable process.
-I call it Net Worth F.L.E.X., Financial Literacy and Equity eXpansion, because it's designed to function even when life isn't cooperating.
+I call it Net Worth F.L.E.X., which stands for Financial Literacy and Equity eXpansion.
+It’s designed to function even when life isn’t cooperating.

 The name reflects more than an acronym.
 A flex doesn't have to be loud.
 Real wealth shows up quietly, in assets, stability, and options.
 The framework is built to be flexible, adapting when circumstances shift.
 And like a muscle, it gets stronger through consistent, disciplined repetition over time.